 Tip #3: Scale Image for Reduced Loading Times

 When it comes to SEO, loading times are extremely important.
 This is because it’s easier for search engines to assess faster sites.
 This means that if you have images that take forever to load on your website, it’s going to negatively affect rankings.
-To avoid such a scenario, always be sure your images are properly scaled, meaning they’ve been sized for the dimensions they’re going to be displayed in on your site.
+To avoid such a scenario, always be sure your images are properly scaled, meaning they’ve been sized for the dimensions they’re going to be displayed on your site.

 Tip #4: Add the Right Info to Your Image

-One of the things that any reliable white label SEO service will stress to you is the importance of including as much concise information as possible with each of your images.
-Doing so will ensure that Google and other search engines have all they need for its algorithms.
+One of the things that any reliable white label SEO audit will stress to you is the importance of including as much concise information as possible with each of your images.
+Doing so will ensure that Google and other search engines have all they need for their algorithms.
 Adding captions will enable users to scan content more easily.
 Including alternate text and titles is also beneficial for cases where the user is unable to see the image displayed for some reason.

 Tip #5: Add Image Structured Data